1

 As a welding intern, you'll typically participate in a variety of hands-on projects ranging from basic fabrication tasks to assisting with more advanced welding assignments under the supervision of experienced professionals.
 You may work on assembling metal structures, learning different welding techniques (such as MIG, TIG, or stick welding), and performing quality inspections.
 Interns often collaborate closely with welders, engineers, and safety coordinators, gaining exposure to real-world shop environments and safety protocols.
 This practical experience is invaluable for building technical skills and understanding the workflow in a professional welding setting.

 What are the most commonly searched types of Welding jobs in Indiana?
-The most popular types of Welding jobs in Indiana are:

-What are popular job titles related to Internship Welding jobs in Indiana?
 For Internship Welding jobs in Indiana, the most frequently searched job titles are:

 What job categories do people searching Internship Welding jobs in Indiana look for?
-The top searched job categories for Internship Welding jobs in Indiana are:

 What cities in Indiana are hiring for Internship Welding jobs?
-Cities in Indiana with the most Internship Welding job openings:

 $14.25 - $18.75/hr

-Internship
+Full-time, Internship

-Posted 4 days ago
+Re-posted 15 days ago

 Job description

-Welding Intern Candidate Expectations:
+Machinist Intern Candidate Expectations

-• Must have a basic understanding of blueprint reading
+• Basic understanding of blueprint reading

-• Must be able use a tape measure
+• Ability to use a tape measure

-• Be able to lift 50 lbs.
+• Ability to lift up to 50 lbs.

-• Be able to layout a part
+• Ability to lay out a part

 • Proficient in basic mathematics

-• Solid understanding of welding principles
+• Basic understanding of welding principles

-• Set ups for sub arc welding
+• Sub arc welding setups

 • Flat and vertical welding

-• Weld inspections for size and defects
+• Weld inspection for size and defects

-• FCAW, SAW, flame cutting, and Air Arcing
+• FCAW, SAW, flame cutting, and air arcing

 • Safe operation of overhead cranes and forklifts